billahdotdev/Learn-Material-UI/README.md

     6. Event Handling: Understand how to handle events in React, like onClick, onChange, etc.
     7. Forms: Learn how to work with forms in React and manage form state.
     8. React Router: Familiarize yourself with React Router for handling navigation in single-page applications.

+Once you feel comfortable with React, you can then start learning Material UI, which is a popular React UI framework based on Google's Material Design guidelines.
+Material UI provides pre-designed React components that you can use to build sleek and responsive user interfaces.